Thru-hiking 101

 Pricing

-Not included: any transportation and accommodations not mentioned in the itinerary, snacks, food for the backpacking portion of the course, gear rentals, trip insurance, and optional gratuity for shuttle drivers, hostel staff, and the guide.
+Not included: accommodations outside the scheduled itinerary, personal travel to/from Bangor International Airport or our location, travel/trip insurance, meals not listed in the itinerary, snacks & personal purchases, food for the backpacking portion of the course, gear rentals, and optional gratuities for staff & guides.

 Thru-hike 101 with bunkhouse accommodations: $1220 plus $9.45 for 9% Maine lodging tax